 History of this example: This puzzle, written by Thomas Snyder, was one of the Map Puzzles for BANG 23, a puzzle hunt held in the San Francisco Bay area.

 Sources for Fillomino Puzzles: Follow this link for classic Fillomino puzzles on this website and this link for variations on Fillomino puzzles.
 If you are new to this puzzle type, here are our easiest Fillomino puzzles to get started on.
-More Fillomino puzzles can be found in The Art of Puzzles, in Fill o’ Fillomino and Fill o’ Fillomino 2 by Grant Fikes, and in our beginner-friendly book Logic Puzzles 101 and Starter Pack 1: Fillomino.
+More Fillomino puzzles can be found in Starter Pack 1: Fillomino, The Art of Puzzles, in Fill o’ Fillomino and Fill o’ Fillomino 2 by Grant Fikes, and in our beginner-friendly books Logic Puzzles 101 and Starter Pack 1: Fillomino.

 Design rules for contributors: A Grandmaster Fillomino will have a unique solution that can be reached by logic alone.
 Generally, a Grandmaster Fillomino will have symmetric clues or an interesting visual theme in the absence of symmetry.
 Sizes from 8×8 and above are recommended (maximum aspect ratio of 2:1 if rectangular).